wcarmon/docs/vscode/vcs.git.md

 # Overview
-1. Migrating Git Version control features from JetBrains to vscode
+1. Using Git in vscode

 # Current branch
-1. TODO
+1. See git branch indicator on lower left

 # Git status